naseemap47/CustomActionRecognition-TensorFlow-CNN-LSTM/README.md

-# CustomActivityRecognition-TensorFlow-CNN-LSTM
+# CustomActionRecognition-TensorFlow-CNN-LSTM
-Custom Activity Recognition using TensorFlow (CNN + LSTM) <br>
+Custom Action Recognition using TensorFlow (CNN + LSTM) <br>
 With help of Object detetction model (YOLOv7), We focusing on **Action Area (ROI)** NOT entire Frame.<br>
 It can help to **increase Action Model Accuracy** and to **identify different types of Action in a single frame**.<br>